Hiking Austria: Innsbruck, Salzburg, Grodig

 Gasthof Schorn, located in the center of St. Leonhard, part of Grodig.

-gasthofschorn.at Bustling restaurant for traditional fare with large garden.
+gasthofschorn.at Bustling restaurant for traditional fare with a large garden.

-Traditional fare, large garden dining area, right at base of mountain.
+Traditional fare, large garden dining area, right at the base of the mountain.